 Another issue to consider is the way that multiple cloud layers are assumed to overlap with each other.
-The simplest way of dealing with this in chemistry models is to assume that clouds cover the entire horizontal grid and the optical depth is linearly averaged over the clear and cloudy areas in each layer (LIN method).
-In this case it is assumed that the actinic flux is linearly proportional to optical depth (Liu et al., 2006).
+The simplest way of dealing with this in chemistry models is to assume that clouds cover the entire horizontal grid and the cloud optical depth is linearly averaged over the clear and cloudy areas in each layer (LIN method).
 If this method is used, the in-cloud optical depth has to be scaled by the cloud fraction.

-- However, in this study, the cloud optical depth has been calculated by water content data which were already given as gridbox averages and not as in-cloud values, thus this scaling is not needed for LIN.
+However, in this study, the cloud optical depth has been calculated by water content data which were already given as gridbox averages and not as in-cloud values, thus this scaling is not needed for LIN.
 The other option used is the approximate random overlap method (referred to as RAN).
 In a random overlap scheme, clouds in overlying layers are independent and randomly overlapped.
-This method requires a large, - 20 computationally expensive set of calculations.
+This method requires a large, computationally expensive set of calculations.
 However, Briegleb (1992) have shown that one can approximate random overlap to calculate heating rates (and, as shown by Feng et al. (2004), to a satisfactory level the photochemical effects of overlap) with the following formula: